jbullers/ramblings.blog/content/md/posts/2023-10-05-testing-and-testability.md

 You may well choose to write tests in these scenarios because they help you work through the problem.
 That's perfectly fine to do, as long as you don't get too attached.
 Any tests you write while prototyping should be considered throwaway, just like the code itself.
-Don't fall into the trap that because the prototype has test coverage, it's shippable If that's the case, you were never really prototyping in the first place, and its likely a safe bet the spike went way past its intended time box.
+Don't fall into the trap that because the prototype has test coverage, it's shippable.
+If that's the case, you were never really prototyping in the first place, and it's likely a safe bet the spike went way past its intended time box.

 #### One And Done